What is the Blackhills Football Club?

 How much does it cost?

 We realize cost is important to everyone.
 We work hard to keep our costs at a minimum while providing the optimum training opportunities for all players.
 The all-inclusive yearly fee is set by the BFC Board prior to tryouts and available on our website.
-The Club's annual fee can be paid at once, or more commonly, in monthly installments.
+The Club's annual fee can be paid in-full, or more commonly, in monthly installmants until the entire fee is paid off.

 What is included in the fee?